n1labs/IDentif.AI/ReadMe.md

 # System requirements

+This package is supported for _macOS_ and _Linux_.
+The package has been tested on the following operating systems:

+ - macOS: Catalina (10.15.3)
+ - Windows: 10

 Python: [v3.7.7](https://www.python.org/downloads/release/python-377/)

 Matlab: [2020a](https://www.mathworks.com/downloads/)

-# Installation
+# Installation guide

 Open the terminal, navigate to this folder, type:
 >pip install --upgrade pip

 >pip install -r -requirements.txt

-The required Python modules are specified in requirements.txt.
+The required Python dependencies are specified in requirements.txt.
 The installation process should only takes a few seconds.

 # Instructions for use